rhalkyard/riscix-hccs/README.md

 ## Other notes and neat tricks

-Don't use the AEH50 Ethernet II card.
+Don't use the AEH50 Ethernet II card in Arculator.
 Its emulation appears to be buggy, with received packets occasionally being dropped.
+The AEH54 Ethernet III card appears to work fine, though.

-In RISC iX, press the BREAK key to switch between virtual consoles.
+In RISC iX, press the BREAK key bring up a menu to select between virtual consoles (press BREAK again to make your selection and exit the menu).

-In a text console, press F3 to bring up a settings menu.
+In a text console, press F3 to bring up a terminal-emulator settings menu.

-Expect it to be incredibly, unbelievaby, almost unusably slow.
-Part of this is just that it was always a bit sluggish even on high-end systems, the IDE driver causes further performance issues - most Archimedes IDE hardware does not connect the `/IRQ` line, and so the driver must do polled I/O. Anything that causes a lot of swap activity (and with only 4MB of RAM and an enormous 32k page size, you'll be doing a lot of swapping), will bring the system to a crawl.
+Expect RISC iX to be slow - especially on an 8MHz 4MB machine.
+Part of this is just that it was always a bit sluggish even on high-end systems, using IDE introduces further performance issues - most Archimedes IDE hardware does not connect the `/IRQ` line, and so the driver must do polled I/O. Anything that causes a lot of swap activity will bring the system to a crawl - and with only 4MB of RAM and an enormous 32kB page size, you'll be doing a lot of swapping.

-X11 is installed and can be started with `startx`, but it only really serves as an extreme example of the above performance issues.
+X11 is installed, though on the A3000, it is too slow to really be usable.
+You can launch it with `startx`, or get an XDM graphical login screen by logging in as the pseudo-user `x` with no password.

+Due to ARM's somehwat poor code density and the MEMC's colossal page size, RISC iX executables are huge.
+To mitigate this, binaries are stored compressed, and decompressed on the fly by the kernel, with an undocumented compression algorithm optimised for bit patterns found in ARM instructions.
+The `squeeze` and `unsqueeze` commands can be used to compress and decompress binaries on disc.

+`/bin` and `/sbin` are simply symlinks to their counterparts in `/usr` - so much for the idea of moving `/usr` to its own partition to allow for a smaller root (and thus a larger RISC OS partition).

 ### Video Sync

-If you get a garbled screen (or no sync at all) in RISC iX, try running `*Configure Sync 0` or `*Configure Sync 1` from RISC OS to manually select vertical sync (`0`) or composite sync (`1`) on the VSYNC output.
+If you get a garbled screen (or no sync at all) in RISC iX, try running `Configure Sync 0` from RISC OS to manually enable vertical sync output (as opposed to composite sync on VSYNC).
 RISC iX appears to make poor choices if it's left in the default `Auto` setting.

-On my A3000 the winning combo seems to be VSYNC enabled (LK25 fitted), HSYNC as horzontal sync only (1-2 on LK24), and `Configure Sync 0`.
-This gives separate H and V sync outputs, that most monitors will accept.
-You may need to play with different combinations of LK26 and LK27 to get the right sync polarity for your monitor.
+On my A3000 the winning combo for modern monitor compatibility seems to be `Configure Sync 0`, jumper on pins 1-2 of LK24, and jumpers installed on LK25, LK26 and LK27 (all of these links are underneath the floppy drive).
+This gives separate H and V sync outputs with negative polarity, matching the VGA standard.